wlouer/wlouer/README.md

 - Python Data Analysis:
    - Data Manipulation, Cleanup with Pandas, Numpy
    - Data Visualization and Exploratory Data Analysis with scipy.stats, Matplotlib, Seaborn and Plotly
    - Machine Learning Algorithms using python such as Linear Regression, Decision Trees, Random Forest, XGBoost, for Classification and Regression
+   - Time Series Analysis
+   - Building basic dashboards with Plotly Dash

 🎯 **My Current Focus Areas for New Skills:**

+- POWER Bi
-- Time Series Analysis
+- Using Neural Networks for Time Series Analysis
-- Neural Networks
 - Risk Analysis for Large Power Projects

 Outside of work, I enjoy the outdoors; hiking with my dog, bike riding, skiing, the beach and cheering on Rutgers football/basketball.
 Throw in travel with any of those and it only gets better! 🌍🏔️🚴‍♂️